-Lesson 1: Basic Commands
+Lesson 1: Basic commands

-Lesson 2: Advanced Commands
+Lesson 2: Advanced commands

 These aren't your ordinary commands, but they're helpful if you're planning to do advanced training.
 For instance, if you're doing agility, you may be interested in training "hopp" (pronounced hup), which means jump, and if you're doing search and rescue, you may be interested in training "gib-laut" (pronounced gib-laout) to train your dog to bark to alert you of his findings.

-Lesson 3: Training Your Dog German
+Lesson 3: Training in German

-Lesson 4: Testing the Waters
+Lesson 4: Testing the waters

-At some point, you'll want remove the old command so you can rely exclusively on the German one.
+If your dog already knows English commands, use both the German and English until he makes the association.
+When you think your dog is ready, you'll want remove the old command so you can rely exclusively on the German one.
 A good time to do this is when your dog responds to the German command even before he hears the English command.

 Next, test the waters by saying the German command alone to see if your dog complies.
 If he does, praise lavishly and reward your dog.
 If your dog has trouble, try practicing more using both commands.